Sunrise over the Bale and Arsi highlands of Oromia, Ethiopia — rolling green hills, red volcanic soil, wildflowers in the foreground

 If you're ready

-The first habb bottles ship this summer — Bale and Arsi highland seed, cold-pressed in California, with the lab numbers for your batch on a card in the box.
+The first habb bottles ship spring 2027 — Bale and Arsi highland seed, cold-pressed in California, with the lab numbers for your batch on a card in the box.
 Waitlist gets first access and founders' pricing.